Take Your Knowledge to the Highest Level at UC Davis

 |EMS 200||1||EMS 290||1||Preliminary Exam|

-In years three and four, students will enroll in 12 units of research each quarter and begin working on dissertation research and writing until graduation at the end of year four or five.
+A program of study form is available to help with planning the course schedule.
+In years three and four, students will enroll in 12 units of research (EMS 299) each quarter and begin working on dissertation research and writing until graduation at the end of year four or five.
 Check out the full list of degree requirements for more information.
+For students who matriculated Fall 2019 or earlier, please see the 2011 degree requirements.

 Graduate-level coursework completed at another institution may be substituted for elective or required coursework in some cases, depending on the content of the course.
 If a graduate-level course was taken during the student’s undergraduate degree program, you must prove that the course was not used to satisfy the bachelor’s degree requirements.
 Transferred courses are evaluated through an internal process by the instructor of the course at UC Davis.
 If approved, the course is waived for the student.
 The waived course does not formally appear on the UC Davis transcript as a transferred course, but does appear on the internal Program of Study form as satisfying the course requirements for the degree.

 After you complete your dissertation, you will present your research to the department prior to scheduling an appointment with Graduate Studies to submit your dissertation.
 At least two of your dissertation committee members must be present at the exit seminar.
+Prior to the exit seminar, doctoral students should schedule a meeting with their dissertation committee to discuss their dissertation.
 If the seminar is successfully completed, the committee will sign off on the dissertation signature page.
-Note that original signatures are required.
-Scanned images or electronic signatures will not be accepted.
+Note that electronic signatures are being accepted in lieu of original signatures due to the COVID-19 pandemic.

 Designated emphases (DE)